-Once you’ve joined the 28 family, keep your eye out for my daily ‘Sam Cam’ (you’ll get a notification on your phone when I’ve uploaded it).
-I record these every day, in real-time, to help you get on track, but more importantly, so you can stay on track.
+Once you’ve joined my 28 program, download my app and then well get started!
+And keep your eye out for my daily ‘Sam Cam’ (you’ll get a notification on your phone when I’ve uploaded it).
+I record these every day, in real-time, to help you get on track and stay on track.

 Are you up for the home fitness dad-bod challenge?
 For less than $2 a day you’ll receive all the workouts, tools AND support to help you get on track, and STAY on track.
 No ongoing contracts.
 All you need is your phone and 28 minutes a day.
 It really is that easy!

 Got a question?
 Drop us a line and we’ll get back to you ASAP